VenturaNotes/Knowledge/- Topics/efferent.md

 - (1) designating nerves or neurons that convey impulses from the brain or spinal cord to muscles, glands, and other effectors; i.e. any motor nerve or neuron.
 - (2) designating vessels or ducts that drain fluid (such as lymph) from an organ or part.
 Compare AFFERENT.
 ## Source[^2]
 - Carrying (nerve impulses, blood, etc.) away from the center of a body or organ towards peripheral regions.
-The term is usually applied to types of nerve fibres or blood vessels.
+The term is usually applied to types of nerve fibers or blood vessels.
 Compare AFFERENT.
 ## Source[^3]
 - adj.
 Away from the central nervous system; of or relating to a motor neuron or a motor nerve that transmits impulses away from the central nervous system to a muscle, gland, or other effector.
 Compare afferent. \[From Latin eferre to carry off, from $e$ from + ferre to carry]
 ## References